AI is no longer an experiment, the question is no longer "if"

 Takeaway

-This is a classic SMB AI use case: manual, repetitive work.
-The AI doesn’t get it 100% right - 80-90% accuracy - and with a validation layer, it’s reliable.
+Classic SMB AI use case: manual, repetitive work.
+AI does not get it 100% right (80-90% accuracy) and with a validation layer it is reliable.
 ROI: 3-6 months.

-Case 5: European e-commerce - AI chatbot + personalization
+Case 5: European e-commerce, AI chatbot plus personalisation

 What the client did